andrewpkitchin/time-series/readme.md

-Collection of note on time series.
+Collection of notes on time series.

+Following the book Time Series Forecasting with Python by Marco Peixeiro.